GuillaumeZahnd/causal-inference/README.md

 ### Bibliography

+- Judea Pearl and Dana Mackenzie (2018).
+The Book of Why: The New Science of Cause and Effect.
 - I Bica, AM Alaa, C Lambert, and M van der Schaar (2021). [**"From Real-World Patient Data to Individualized Treatment Effects Using Machine Learning: Current and Future Methods to Address Underlying Challenges."**](https://pubmed.ncbi.nlm.nih.gov/32449163/) Clinical Pharmacology & Therapeutics.